-HPER 245 Elementary Physical Education (3 Hours)
+HPER 245 Health and Physical Education for the Elementary Classroom Teacher (3 Hours) →

-This course is designed to meet the needs of students who wish to teach in the area of elementary physical education and/or elementary education.
-This course will provide the students with knowledge and background in planning, classroom management techniques, teaching methodology, legal liability, evaluation, wellness, special students, sports, activities and games related to elementary physical education.
+This course is designed to meet the needs of students who wish to teach in the area of elementary education.
+This course will provide the students with knowledge, methods and materials for incorporating health and physical activity movement concepts into the classroom that are developmentally appropriate for the elementary school child.
 The course will include observation and teaching.
-3 hrs.lecture/wk.